Finding large counterexamples by selectively exploring the Pachner graph: Removing bad edges using a targeted search

 Our solution is to implement Algorithm~\ref{algm:targEnum} so that it periodically prints an update on the complexity of the triangulations that it is currently dealing with, and to manually check that the search is making satisfactory progress towards reducing the complexity.
 If we do not observe such progress, then we simply restart the search, possibly with a change to the number of concurrent processes that we use.
 Although it is not ideal that some human intervention is required, this is not unheard of for difficult problems in computational topology that only need to be successfully solved once (such as finding a counterexample).
 Another example of this is the work done in~\cite{Burton2020} to extend the census of prime knots up to $19$ crossings.

-The last thing that we mention in this section is that our implementation is quite unstable.
+The last thing that we mention here is that our implementation is somewhat unstable.
 Indeed, we have already noted that the search can produce different results when we use a different number of concurrent processes, or when we simply rerun the search.
-We have encountered one other manifestation of this instability: refactoring the source code can drastically change the behaviour of the search.
+We have encountered one other manifestation of this instability: even refactoring the source code can significantly change the results of the search.
 We have not managed to find a way to modify the algorithm to make it more stable.